Generic Name and Formulations:

 Indications for LOMOTIL:

-2 tabs or 10mL 4 times daily until diarrhea is controlled.
+≥13yrs: 2 tabs 4 times daily until diarrhea is controlled; max 20mg/day.
 Maintenance: 2 tabs daily.
 Discontinue if no improvement within 10 days after treatment with max dose.

 Dehydration.
+Electrolyte imbalance.
 Acute ulcerative colitis; discontinue if toxic megacolon occurs.
-Hepatic or renal disease.
-Abnormal liver function tests.
+Hepatic or renal impairment.
 Drug abusers.
-Pregnancy (Cat.C).
+Pregnancy.
 Nursing mothers.

 Opioid + anticholinergic.

 Nausea, vomiting, abdominal discomfort, paralytic ileus, toxic megacolon, dizziness, drowsiness, headache, euphoria, tachycardia, numbness of extremities, pruritus, urticaria, angioneurotic edema, anticholinergic effects; respiratory depression (overdosage), atropinism (esp. in pediatrics with Down's syndrome).

 Clinical Pain Advisor Articles